 Building owners are responsible for ensuring that railings remain safe.
 Failing to do so can leave the building owner open to litigation and may lead to occupants becoming seriously injured or losing their lives.

 That are standards and building codes that must be met in New York to ensure railings and fire escapes are safe for people to use.
-If you suffered a dangerous stairway fall or another type of injury due to an unsafe condition, speak to our New York building collapse lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you suffered a dangerous stairway fall or another type of injury due to an unsafe condition, speak to our New York injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.

 Reasons a Railing Can Collapse